 Circadian rhythm science goes much deeper than just the standard advice that you should sleep well.
 Everyone knows that they should sleep well – and most ignore it.
 Sleep is involved in circadian rhythm, but it is so much more!

 One way of reverse-engineering chronic diseases is to look at the genes that cause an increased risk for a disease.
 Modeling the disease state can then happen in an animal model using genetic manipulation or knocking out a gene to see the effect.

 My path into investigating the impact of circadian rhythms started with diving into genetics and a fascination with the genes that control our core circadian clocks.
-Humans (like all animals) have a few core genes that regulate our internal rhythms such as the rise and fall of our hormones, enzymes level fluctuation, cellular repair, body temperature, and the sleep/wake cycle.
+Humans (like all animals) have a few core genes that regulate our internal rhythms, such as the rise and fall of our hormones, enzyme level fluctuation, cellular repair, body temperature, and the sleep/wake cycle.

 Our core circadian rhythm is set by the rising levels of two proteins, CLOCK, and BMAL1, that join together each day.
 Levels of CLOCK and BMAL1 rise over the daylight hours, eventually getting to a high enough level that they inhibit themselves, thus allowing the subsequent increase of the other half of our circadian genes: PER (period) and CRY (cryptochrome).
 This feedback loop runs on approximately a 24-hour rhythm.

 So what sets the beginning of our daily rhythm?
 Morning sunlight.

-The shorter wavelengths of sunlight in the 450-480nm wavelengths, what we perceive as blue light, are exciting a non-image-forming photoreceptor (melanopsin) in the retina of the eye that signals the beginning of the day.
+The shorter wavelengths of sunlight in the 450-480nm wavelengths, which we perceive as blue light, are exciting a non-image-forming photoreceptor (melanopsin) in the retina of the eye that signals the beginning of the day.
 Like a lock and key, the specific wavelength of blue light causes the excitation of the molecule, triggering the signal for our circadian clock.
 (If you think back to plant biology, this same mechanism is at work in photosynthesis with a specific wavelength of light exciting the chlorophyll pigment inside the chloroplast.)